google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Every setup is different.
 Here's who gets the most value from the 2000 v2.

 Runs a fridge, freezer, well pump, and lights for 10-12 hours.
-Perfect for short to medium outages.
+UL-certified UPS keeps routers and NAS online during cuts.

 🔧 Job Sites